Rožaje: History

 During World War II, the city has seen conflict between the Yugoslav Partisans, the Chetniks, the Sandžak Muslim Militia, and the Albanian Vulnetari.
-Mullah Jakup Kardović, who would end up being a prominent commander of the Militia and would participate in the Battle for Novi Pazar, came from the village of Biševo, which is 4–5km away from the city.
+Mullah Jakup Kardović, who would end up being a prominent commander of the Militia and would participate in the Battle for Novi Pazar, came from the village of Biševo, which is 4–5 km away from the city.

 After World War II, the city of Rožaje became a part of SR Montenegro, which was ultimately a part of the SFR Yugoslavia.
 Within this time period, the municipality of Rožaje did not exist, as it was a part of the Ivangrad (now Berane) municipality at the time.
 During the 1960s, the authorities established the Gornji Ibar company, which was a woodworking/lumber/furniture assembling factory.
 At one point, the company employed more than 53% of the entire city.
 It expanded the economic status of the city, and became a focal point for woodworking within the region.

 In 1992, the Gornji Ibar company was liquidated and subsequently went out of business, which left the city in economic turmoil.

 During the Bosnian War, the Bosniaks of Foča who managed to escape the massacre that happened in the area resettled in Rožaje.

 During the Kosovo War in 1999, around 1,000 ethnic Albanians that also managed to escape the war settled in the south of Rožaje.
 They were mostly from the regions of Drenica and Mitrovica.

 In 2018, a replica of the Sebilj in Sarajevo has been completed and is currently displayed in the town's main square.